souledelafont/dotfiles/README.md

 | [tpm](https://github.com/tmux-plugins/tpm.git) | Tmux plugin manager |

 #### Makefile usage
 `make help` briefly explains how to use the makefile

-`make update` will updqte the dotfiles AND all of the dependencies
+`make update` will update the dotfiles AND all of the dependencies

 ### Z-shell (zsh)